Based on Kia Soul !

-The 2014 model year marks the first complete redesign since the 2010 Soul emerged as Kia's first exclusive model — not simply a version of an existing model from parent company Hyundai....
+The 2014 model year marks the first complete redesign since the 2010 Soul emerged as Kia's first exclusive model — not simply a version of an existing model from parent company Hyundai.
+No mere refresh, the 2014 is on a new, slightly larger platform with engine and suspension upgrades...
 Read Full Report

 What you should get in your warranty can be confusing.
 Make sure you are informed.

 Often called a basic warranty or new-vehicle warranty, a bumper-to-bumper policy covers components like air conditioning, audio systems, vehicle sensors, fuel systems and major electrical components.
 Most policies exclude regular maintenance like fluid top offs and oil changes, but a few brands have separate free-maintenance provisions, and those that do offer them is slowly rising.
 Bumper-to-bumper warranties typically expire faster than powertrain warranties.

 Don't be misled a 10-year or 100,000-mile powertrain warranty doesn't promise a decade of free repairs for your car.
 It typically covers just the engine and transmission, along with any other moving parts that lead to the wheels, like the driveshaft and constant velocity joints.
 Some automakers also bundle seat belts and airbags into their powertrain warranties.
 With a few exceptions, powertrain warranties don't cover regular maintenance like engine tuneups and tire rotations.